5ajaki/SPP2-Streams/README.md

    - Set autowrap allowance for ongoing operations
 5. **Submit for DAO vote** before allowance depletion (~August 2025)
 6. **After proposal execution**, for each provider:
-   - Calculate exact underpayment using the tools
+   - Calculate exact backpay amount using the tools
+   - All providers verify their backpay calculations
    - Execute stream transitions as paperwork completes
-   - Send underpayment compensations
+   - Send backpay compensations

 ## Notes